Movers and SHAKERS

 Fitch, a Nationally Recognized Statistical Rating Organization (NRSRO), placed the US’s credit rating on negative outlook in July of 2020.
 Last month while reaffirming its AAA rating Fitch expressed heightened concern of financial activity they say will push the country further from a stabilized debt burden.
 The NRSRO said the US could be downgraded without a plan to balance debt and spending “in the post-pandemic phase.”

 In June, Moody’s expressed its views about the US debt burden.
 “While the coronavirus pandemic has created unprecedented challenges for the US economy and exacerbated the pace of deterioration of the government’s fiscal position, Moody’s expects the US economy to recover over time and the sovereign’s credit profile to remain resilient to the shock,”

 S&P, the third NRSRO covering US debt has a stable outlook on its AA+ rating.
 This maintained level is based on the dollar’s reserve status and institutional strengths, as well as the credibility of the Federal Reserve.

-Debt ceiling season has all the ingredients it needs to be even more tumultuous this year.
+Debt ceiling season this year has all the ingredients it needs to be even more tumultuous.
 The government debt is viewed as excessive relative to GDP.
 Washington's spending “guarantees” have grown dramatically, there are still some concerned about how ready workers are to return to work, and money is flowing from the Treasury’s checkbook at a pace of $100 billion per week.

-During past years the talk of if there will be a deal, will they vote on a deal, they have a deal but Congress is on vacation, sends the stock market into a volatility-tizzy.
-There's no reason to expect this to not be disruptive.
+During past years the talk of if there "will be a deal," "will they vote on a deal," "they have a deal but Congress is on vacation," sends the stock market into a volatility-tizzy.
+There's no reason to expect this year's to not be disruptive.

 Stay in touch with our updates on the economy, exciting industries, and company research by registering at no cost at Channelchek.